 - If using cash, insert notes or coins.

-Claims receipt - what happens if the machine isn't working
+Claims receipt - issued when the machine isn't working

-A ticket and top-up machine will issue a claims receipt if it is unable to dispense your ticket or provide your change.
-A machine will not issue change that is more than $20.
+A ticket and top-up machine will issue a claims receipt if it is unable to dispense your ticket or provide your change (machines can only issue a maximum of $20 change).

 You may also be interested in: